enso-org/enso/doc/design/type-system/types.md

   This gives rise to the question as to how we determine which properties (or data) are able to be reasoned about statically.

-- Dependent types in Luna will desugar to an application of Quantitative Type Theory.
+- Dependent types in Enso will desugar to an application of Quantitative Type Theory.

 - Tuples are strictly a less powerful case of rows.